 In California's San Bernardino County, egg producer Hoover Ranch agreed to convert its caged-hen operation into a cage-free operation to alleviate some of the problems the facility caused for local residents, including intense odors and swarms of flies.
-An article in The Press Enterprise noted some of the benefits of the conversion: "In a cage-free environment, the chickens would live in the existing chicken houses, but on the ground instead of in the current set-up of double-stacked cages.
+An article in The Press Enterprise noted some of the benefits of converting to a cage-free operation: "In a cage-free environment, the chickens would live in the existing chicken houses, but on the ground instead of in the current set-up of double-stacked cages.
 Wet manure in the existing operation allows flies to breed.
 In the cage-free setting, foraging chickens will consume the fly larvae, according to a city staff report."